Vitamin C for preventing and treating tetanus

 Unit of analysis issues

 The patients in the Jahan 1984 trial were divided into two wards by vitamin C administration.
-Although this may cause bias in treatment, it does not affect the unit of analysis (the individual patient), because tetanus is not a contagious disease.
+Although this may cause bias in treatment and observations, it does not affect the unit of analysis (the individual patient), because tetanus is not a contagious disease.

 Assessment of heterogeneity

-We assessed heterogeneity using the I2 statistic (Higgins 2003).
+We assessed the heterogeneity of comparisons by using I2 (Higgins 2003).
 This examines the percentage of total variation across studies that is due to heterogeneity rather than chance.
 A value of I2 greater than about 70% indicates a high level of heterogeneity.
+We also used the χ2 test to calculate the probability that the observed heterogeneity was caused by chance.

 Data synthesis